comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark general RDD.md

 ## Spark internals

-- spark application (also called the spark drive) : it is present on a singe machine of the cluster, responsible for distributing the work on the cluster through YARN.
+Spark application (also called the spark drive) : it is present on a singe machine of the cluster, responsible for distributing the work on the cluster through YARN.
 It also gives the spark context (`sc.`)

+For a `map` operation, if my RDD is split into n partitions (usually one per block or per CPU), there will be n tasks launched in each executor of each of the n workers.

+For a `reduceByKey` data will be shuffled first.

+=> chaining `map`is not costly compared to reducing transformations.

+## How to optimize the number of partitions of an RDD

+By default, we have 1 partition per CPU, but it results in idle time to wait for the slowest.

+Recommanded value is 3 partitions per CPU : each CPU will perform 3 tasks one after the other and the differences between each CPU will average out, resulting in less idle time.